-There’s no shortage of advice online when it comes to singing and vocal technique.
+There’s no shortage of advice when it comes to singing/vocal technique.
 But where do you start?
-In this article, I’ll share my top 5 tips for people learning how to sing to get started the right way.
+Here are the top 5 tips for beginner singers.

 You can’t sing well without singing in tune!
 And singing in tune starts with the ability to match pitch: being able to hear a pitch and sing that exact pitch.

-You can measure your current ability to match pitch by playing a reference pitch on an online tuner, singing the pitch you hear, and then checking to see how close you got with a chromatic tuner like https://tuner.ninja/.
+You can measure your current ability to match pitch by playing a reference pitch on an online tuner, singing the pitch you hear, and then checking to see how close you got with a chromatic tuner.
 I recommend using headphones so the chromatic tuner only analyzes your pitch (not the piano’s).

 For male voices, try matching D3; that should be comfortably low, speaking-voice range.
 For female voices, try C4; again, you should be comfortable there.

-Consider downloading a chromatic tuner or ear training app to keep practicing.
-Check out this video for more instruction on matching pitch.
+Consider downloading a chromatic tuner or ear training app to keep practising.
+Check out this video for more instructions on the matching pitches.

-Vocal development happens by learning and developing the coordinations of healthy singing.
-Good voice teachers design vocal warm ups to help your voice find these coordinations, and you establish your “technique” by returning to those coordinations over and over again.
-One “magic” tip from a skilled teacher can certainly help you in the moment, but the real “magic” happens when you make good technique habitual.
+Vocal development happens by learning and developing the coordination of healthy singing.
+Good voice teachers design vocal warm-ups to help your voice find these coordinations, and you establish your “technique” by returning to those coordinations over and over again.
+One “magic” tip from a skilled teacher can certainly help you at the moment, but the real “magic” happens when you make good technique habitual.

 I know it’s tempting to shoot for the moon and try to sing “Listen” by Beyoncé – but until you’ve developed the coordination to sing that song, you’re likely to get frustrated and burn out.
 Start with songs that feel like an easy fit, and check out this article for some other suggestions